IT-StarkGroup/ResetXT3/README.md

 Version: 1.0 – 2021, Stark Engineering Engineering Consulting Pty Ltd

 ## Installation
+### Installation requirements
+To run the application you require a Java runtime environment (JRE), available for Windows, MacOs or Linux.
+Only Java 1.8 is supported.

 ### Running the application
-To run the application you require a Java runtime environment (JRE), available for Windows, MacOs or Linux.
-Once the JRE is installed, the application can be started with
+Once the JRE is installed, copy the application 'StarkResetXT3.jar' to a folder of choice and run the application from the command prompt with
 > />java –jar StarkResetXT3.jar

 ### Connecting to Dia.ne XT3 controller